-Sikkim is a state in India that has rightfully been described as a hidden land, an off the beaten path paradise also known as a Shangri-La, which makes it perfect for an adventure.
+Backpacking in Sikkim is a journey to a hidden land, an off the beaten path paradise known as a Shangri-La, which makes it perfect for an adventure,

 It was such a peaceful time being with the monks and I loved the whole area.

 But after a while the adventurous side of me kicked in and I met other travellers in a budget hotel who were talking about renting a four wheel drive to head up into the mountains.

 It was in the middle of winter and not the best time to do it but we arranged the vehicle and a guide to drive us anyway.

 Along with doing an epic trip into the Himalaya from Delhi to Leh in the northwest of India, this Sikkim road trip had been a dream of mine for a long time.

 Maybe as it was not the best time made it the best time.